KevinEverywhere/simple-init-react-angular-preact-vue/ReadMe.md

 # simple-init-react-angular-preact-vue

 This project is an example of current framework cli-build processes.
-Once the initial files are created, you can experiment in each of the apps to see how interchangeable they actually are.
+Once the initial files are created, you can experiment in each of the apps in their own child directory.

 ## instructions